edodicosimo/JTressette/docs/design.md

 - [ ] first player decides
     - [ ]  if he is human must wait for the input
 - [ ]  game add this card to table
-    - [ ]  table must be a HashMap, so that there is a record of whom played what and of the playing order
+    - [ ]  table must be a LinkedHashMap, so that there is a record of whom played what and of the playing order
 - [ ]  all player plays
 - [ ]  The table must be resolved by the game
     - [ ]  player list order is updated: winning player is the first for next turn
     - [ ]  winning player gets the card in his pile
 - [ ]  game give each player a card in the list order
 - [ ]  game clear the table
-WHEN deck is empty and hands are empty game finish

 - [ ]  How to keep the score?
     - [ ]  each player has a pile with all the cards he won
     - [ ]  at endgame the game compute each player score